 When creating your own sales platform, create a robust, mobile-friendly landing page and sales page that people will feel comfortable ordering from.
 If you haven’t built out your site entirely but still want to start selling, use something like the UnderConstruction plugin to fill in the temporary blanks.

 Regardless of how many channels you end up operating, invest in a tool like BigCommerce to sync your inventory across all your platforms, so you’re not selling inventory that you don’t actually have.
 There’s nothing worse for your brand than being unable to fulfill a customer’s order after already taking it.

-With that in mind, you may also want a tool that helps consolidate your customer service requests and demands across all of your platforms.
+With that in mind, you may also want a tool that helps consolidate your customer service requests and demands across all of your platforms, including customer service through social media.
 A major part of any operation is ensuring you have constant and immediate contact with your customers—allowing a question or issue or languish unchecked could be the difference between a sale, and repeat business, or nothing.

 Invest in POS system that integrates with your existing infrastructure

 If you have a brick-and-mortar store, you probably haven’t been doing business without a point-of-sale system.
 The question is, do you have one that integrates with your foray into online sales?

 The best POS systems and software not only track inventory, process credit cards, and help with employee payroll—they also help you set up online selling options and support your online sales.
 They also integrate with different accounting software like Xero or Quickbooks.